orstavik/JoiComponents/book/chapter6/Pattern2_LoadScript.md

-# Pattern 2: LoadScriptAsync and LoadScriptSync
+# Pattern 2: DynamicallyLoadScript

-## Pattern 2a: LoadScriptAsync
+## Pattern 2a: DynamicallyLoadScriptAsync
 In order to load a script **async**hronously you:
 1. create a new `<script>` element,
 2. add the link to the polyfill as this `<script>` elements `src`, and